Get Answers to all your Questions

 header-bg qa

-Q 9.17 (a) In the following figure shows a cross-section of a ‘light pipe’ made of a glass fibre of refractive index 1.68.
-The outer covering of the pipe is made of a material of refractive index 1.44.
-What is the range of the angles of the incident rays with the axis of the pipe for which total reflections inside the pipe take place, as shown in the figure.
+Q 9.17 (a) The following figure shows a cross-section of a ‘light pipe’ made of glass fibre with a refractive index of 1.68.
+The outer covering of the pipe is made of a material with a refractive index of 1.44.
+What is the range of the angles of the incident rays with the axis of the pipe for which total reflections inside the pipe take place?

 Answers (1)